Posted on Sunday, August 21, 2016 in Sandwich Recipes

 Level of DifficultyEasy

-Portuguese Chouriço Sandwich
+Portuguese Chouriço and Onion Sandwich

-Portuguese Chouriço Sandwich
+Portuguese Chouriço and Onion Sandwich

-How to make Portuguese chouriço sandwich recipe.
+How to make Portuguese chouriço and onion sandwich recipe (sanduíche de chouriço com cebola).

 Level of DifficultyEasy